 3. A video of your child eating at home with the family – a quick video on your phone is ideal.

 4. Rebate paperwork eg Medicare EPC GP letters ($52.95 rebate for 5 calendar allied health sessions/year).
 This needs to be organised with your GP before your feeding appointment.

-Please understand that the reason NDIS eligible families (self funded or via portal) are charged the higher NDIS rate (1st July 2018 - $179.26/hour) is because of the added complexity of your child's feeding needs and additional team communication (phone or email) required.
-If you have any questions, please speak with Val, she always goes above and beyond with all of their patients particularly those that require additional work related to their feeding complexity.
+If you have any further questions about billing, please speak with Val, she always goes above and beyond with all of their patients particularly those that require additional work related to their feeding complexity.